anchore/syft/DEVELOPING.md

 Identified packages share a common struct so be sure that when the new cataloger is constructing a new package it is using the [`Package` struct](https://github.com/anchore/syft/blob/main/syft/pkg/package.go#L16-L31).

 Metadata Note: Identified packages are also assigned specific metadata that can be unique to their environment.
-See this folder for examples of the different metadata types.
+See [this folder](https://github.com/anchore/syft/tree/main/syft/pkg) for examples of the different metadata types.
 These are plugged into the `MetadataType` and `Metadata` fields in the above struct. `MetadataType` informs which type is being used. `Metadata` is an interface converted to that type.
-Here is a grouping of [metadata examples](https://github.com/anchore/syft/tree/main/syft/pkg) for reference.

 Finally, here is an example of where the package construction is done in the apk cataloger.
 The first link is where `newPackage` is called in the `parseFunction`.
 The second link shows the package construction:
 - [Call for new package](https://github.com/anchore/syft/blob/6a7d6e6071829c7ce2943266c0e187b27c0b325c/syft/pkg/cataloger/apkdb/parse_apk_db.go#L96-L99)